 - Receiving document feedback on an old version and making those edits to the current version of the document

-As with any manual data entry tasks, this work is time consuming, repetitive and increases the risk of human error.
+As with any manual data entry task, this work is time-consuming, repetitive, and increases the risk of human error.

-The bottom line: If your organisation is still manually entering data across multiple systems, it could well be time for a process upgrade.
+The bottom line: If your organisation is still manually entering data across multiple systems, it could well be time to improve your processes.

 3. Paper wars